Table of Contents

 - Use the Domain drop-down to specify the domain the user is a member of.

-Click the Test button to test the Windows Shares and WMI access.
+- Click the Test button to test the Windows Shares and WMI access.

-If you receive an Access Denied error, see Access Denied for more information.
-To assign or update logon as credentials to multiple computers simultaneously, see Batch Update Hosts.
+To assign or update logon as credentials to multiple hosts simultaneously, see Batch Update Hosts.